COVID-19: Essential travel explained

 Essential services and workers fall within the scope of having a "reasonable excuse" to move around the country.

 There is a travel ban for UK and foreign nationals living in Britain to travel abroad unless legally authorized to do so.
 Traveling overseas for business can be considered an “essential purpose”.
 However, the government still advises any business traveler to look at the rules in place at their destination.
-Consult the for more information.
+Consult the Foreign, Commonwealth, and Development Office for more information.

 Leisure travel and going on holiday, whether locally or internationally, is not currently permitted.
 That includes traveling to your “second home” abroad.
 For example, if you have a holiday home in another country, visiting that home is not considered “essential travel”.
 British nationals living elsewhere are not required to return home.